motloch/leetcode_stats/README.md

 # leetcode stats

-Codes that scrape Leetcode website and shows how many problems you need to solve to be top 10%/1%/0.1% ...
+Codes that scrape Leetcode website and show how many problems you need to solve to be top 10%/1%/0.1% ...

 <img src="leetcode.jpg" width="300">